Ford's Theatre

-Ford's Theatre is a theater located in Washington, D.C., which opened in August 1863.
-The theater is infamous for being the site of the assassination of Abraham Lincoln.
-On the night of April 14, 1865, John Wilkes Booth entered the theater box where Lincoln and his wife were watching a performance of Our American Cousin, slipped the single-shot, 5.87-inch derringer from his pocket and fired at Lincoln's head.
-After being shot, the fatally wounded Lincoln was carried across the street to the Petersen House, where he died the next morning.
+Ford's Theatre is a theater in Washington, D.C., which opened in 1863.
+The theater is best known for being the site of the assassination of Abraham Lincoln.
+On the night of April 14, 1865, John Wilkes Booth entered the theater box where Lincoln was watching a performance of Tom Taylor's play Our American Cousin, slipped the single-shot, 5.87-inch derringer from his pocket and fired at Lincoln's head.
+After being shot, the fatally wounded Lincoln was carried across the street to the nearby Petersen House, where he died the next morning.

 The theater was later used as a warehouse and government office building.
 In 1893, part of its interior flooring collapsed, causing 22 deaths, and needed repairs were made.
 The building became a museum in 1932, and it was renovated and re-opened as a theater in 1968.
-A related Center for Education and Leadership museum opened February 12, 2012, next to Petersen House.
+A related Center for Education and Leadership museum opened in 2012, next to Petersen House.

-The Petersen House and the theater are preserved together as Ford's Theatre National Historic Site, administered by the National Park Service; programming within the theater and the Center for Education is overseen separately by the Ford's Theatre Society.
+The Petersen House and the theater are preserved together as Ford's Theatre National Historic Site, administered by the National Park Service.
+Programming within the theater and the Center for Education is overseen separately by the Ford's Theatre Society.

 History

 The site was originally a house of worship, constructed in 1833 as the second meeting house of the First Baptist Church of Washington, with Obadiah Bruen Brown as the pastor.
 In 1861, after the congregation moved to a newly built structure, John T. Ford bought the former church and renovated it into a theater.
 He first called it Ford's Athenaeum.
-It was destroyed by fire in 1862, and was rebuilt.
+It was destroyed by fire in 1862 and was rebuilt.